 The Stormwater Reserve Fund is used to complete stormwater projects throughout the Township.
-In 2023, repairs were made to the bridges on Schoolhouse Road and Schultz Road.
 Funds for this account are collected from individuals and developers when providing funds in lieu of stormwater installations.
+Projects that are paid for through this fund are run through our Township Engineer to ensure compliance with our MS4 plan.